itswadesh/anne-docs2/docs/admin-manual.md

 ## Appearance

-This article will help you to change the storefront theme as well as merchant landing themes.
-You can create banners, sliders and manage theme with easy to understand interface.
+This article will help admin to change the storefront theme as well as merchant landing themes.
+Admin can create banners, sliders and manage theme with easy to understand interface.

 ### Banners